Smoke from exhaust: what does exhaust smoke mean?

 Older cars, or those that have covered a high mileage, can become smokey over time due to natural wear and tear.
 The cylinder walls, the pistons and their valves will all eventually wear and allow oil to pass where it shouldn't.
 Once this begins to happen, the engine will either need to be repaired, rebuilt or replaced.
 It is possible for oil entering the cylinders to be a sign of head gasket failure, too, but we'll discuss that further below.

 White smoke from the exhaust

-When a white cloud comes from your exhaust, it's vital to determine whether what you're looking at is actually smoke or just perfectly normal steam.
+When a white cloud comes from your exhaust, it's vital to determine whether what you're looking at is actually smoke or just steam, which is perfectly normal in smaller amounts.
 At some times of the year, particularly when it's very cold outside, moisture can build up in your car’s exhaust while parked, causing quite substantial white clouds to come from the exhaust as the car warms up, but there isn't necessarily anything wrong.

-Most cars will emit steam from the exhaust on start up, which will gradually fade as the engine and exhaust reach their natural operating temperature.
-However, as with the other colours discussed already, the thicker and more constant the white smoke gets, the more likely it is that there's a fault.
+Most cars emit steam from the exhaust on start up, which will gradually fade as the engine and exhaust reach their natural operating temperature.
+However, as with the other colours discussed already, if your car is fully warmed up and the exhaust is emitting smoke of any kind, there could be a fault.

 White smoke can actually be a very light shade of blue, which indicates that oil is entering the cylinders and getting burnt – see the section above for more on this.
 However – constant thick white smoke is usually a sign that coolant is being burnt, and you definitely don't want that to happen.